ismail-gits/website-monitoring-automation-boto3/README.md

 - **Function: restart_linode_server()**
     - Reboots the Linode server.
-    -Waits until the server is fully running.
+    - Waits until the server is fully running.
-    -Sends a notification after a successful reboot.
+    - Sends a notification after a successful reboot.

 - **Function: send_gmail_notification()**
-    -Sends an email notification using Gmail's SMTP server.
+    - Sends an email notification using Gmail's SMTP server.